DimasKama/VoiceMessages/README.md

 ![preview gif](images/preview.gif)

 ## Summary
-This mod must be installed both on server and client to work. <p>
+This mod must be installed both on server and client to work.
+If a player does not have this mod installed, he will not see voice messages. <p>
-If a player does not have this mod installed, he will not see voice messages.
+This mod uses the microphone configured in Simple Voice Chat with all its settings.
+So make sure that `Voice Amplification` in Simple Voice Chat settings is not set to '-100%'

 ## Setup on server